Aleman (surname)

 The surname is thus a toponymic surname, and would originally have been given to a person of German origin in a Romance speaking area.

 Variants of the surname include English (from Norman French) Allman, Alleman, French Allemand, Spanish Aleman (Alemán), among others.

-Alman can be a variant of Allman, Alleman, but also of unrelated Swedish or German Ahl(e)mann or Jewish Almen.
+Alman can be a variant of Allman, Alleman, but also of unrelated Swedish or German Ahl(e)mann or Jewish Almen. but another variant of this surname was changed when it arrived in the Philippines which is Aliman.